pahud/ecs-getting-started-workshop/README.md

 2. list the repo again `aws ecr describe-repositories`  and you should be able to see the new created repo

-3. run `$(aws ecr get-login) ` to evaluate the docker login credentials
+3. run `sudo $(aws ecr get-login) ` to evaluate the docker login credentials

 4. tag your docker image

    ```
    $ sudo docker tag mycaddy:latest 903779448426.dkr.ecr.ap-northeast-1.amazonaws.com/mycaddy:lates